 Medicine Hat was rich in natural resources including natural gas, coal, clay, and farmland, Medicine Hat town became industrialized and was known in its early days as “the Pittsburgh of the West”, referring to the industrial city in western Pennsylvania of the US.
-Coal mines, brickworks, pottery and glass bottle manufacturing plants, flour mills, etc. established.
-Medicine Hat became a service and trade center for agriculture and its products.
+Coal mines, brickworks, pottery and glass bottle manufacturing plants, flour mills, etc. were established.
+Medicine Hat became a service and trade centre for agriculture and its products.

 In the 21st century, Major industries are chemical plants, a Goodyear tire and rubber plant, greenhouses, numerous oil and gas-related companies, a foundry, I-XL Industries.